Many yoga poses are named after animals and other things in the natural world that they…

 Vyana vayu supports your overall optimum health on all levels.
-It is an expansive and pervasive force that originates from your heart or the center of your core and radiates outwards past your skin.
+It’s an expansive and pervasive force that originates from your heart or the center of your core and radiates outwards and beyond your skin.

-It not only balances the left and right sides of your physical body, it also supports the circulation of prana through the nadis — rivers of prana also called meridians in other traditional healing sciences.
+It not only balances the left and right sides of your physical body, but also supports the circulation of prana through the nadis, i.e. rivers of prana that are also called meridians in other traditional healing sciences.

-When vyana flows freely, your thoughts and emotions also flow with zero resistance.
+When vyana flows freely, your thoughts and emotions flow with zero resistance as well.

-Allow vyana vayu to flow freely throughout your physical and energetic system in back bending asana, lateral stretches, any vinyasa flow, and all static poses.
+Allow vyana vayu to flow freely throughout your physical and energetic system in back bending asanas, lateral stretches, any vinyasa flow, and all static poses.

 Inhale – Allow your breath to enter your heart and fill up even the deepest, darkest crevices.

-Exhale – Allow this breath to be purified and spread it all over your body.
-Fill up every pore and every cell with life-nourishing prana.
-And allow this energy to expand even beyond your own skin and aura.
+Exhale – Allow the breath to be purified and spread it all throughout your body.
+Fill up every pore and every cell with this life-nourishing prana.
+Allow this energy to expand even beyond your own skin and aura.

 Understanding the role of prana in yoga can enrich your asana practice on many physical and subtle levels.
-When you practice various yoga poses with breath and visualization exercises with the intention of moving and purifying different vayus, you will notice a deeper level to your yoga practice.
+When you practice various yoga poses with breath and visualization exercises and the intention of moving and purifying different vayus, you’ll start to notice a deeper level to your yoga practice.